Ho Wang Lee: Biography

 In 1976 Lee and his collaborators succeeded in isolating the virus causing Korean hemorrhagic fever; they gave it the name Hantaan virus.
 The discovery caused a sensation in the international community of medical researchers, because the quest for isolating the virus had been the subject of intense effort since the early 1950s.
 The research involved in isolating the virus was dangerous, and several of Lee's collaborators became ill due to aerosols produced by chronically infected rodents.

 In 1989 Lee and collaborators developed a formalin-inactivated suckling mouse Hantaan virus vaccine, which under the name Hantavax™ has been approved for commercial use in South Korea since 1990.
-In 1990 Tomiyama and Lee published their findings for their method of rapid serodiagnosis of hantavirus infections.
+In 1990, Lee and Tetsuo Tomiyama, a professor of clinical pathology at Tokyo University Hospital, published their findings for their method of rapid serodiagnosis of hantavirus infections.

 Ho Wang Lee became one of the first South Korean scientists to gain international fame while continuing to do research primarily in South Korea.